node-m2m/m2m-edge-example/README.md

 <br>

-In this example, we will setup endpoint devices communicating to each other through a local area network using tcp.
+In this example, we will setup endpoint devices communicating with each other through a local area network using tcp.

-The devices are also accessible from the cloud so you can configure and develop your applications using a browser interface.
+The remote devices must be connected to the internet for authentication ensuring only authorized users can access the edge devices.
+You can also configure and develop your applications using a browser interface.

 ![](assets/m2m-edge.svg)